Maitre-Pangolin/grisbi/devlog.md

 Fixed issue on expense creation not displaying proper categories , again an issue with SQL snake_case to camelCase

 Add sign-in submission when pressing enter

+Fix token expiry logic but should re route / change store on expiry , not sure how to do this.

+Added a window.location.refresh on token expiry.